Monte Schmidt, MA, LPC Intern

 Continuing Education and Supervision

-The fee for a 50-minute session is $75 and 80-minute sessions are $115.
+My fees are $125 per 50-minute session and $185 per 80-minute session.
 Payment is made up front for each session.
 I do not accept insurance at this time.
 I accept Visa, MasterCard, personal checks or cash.
 In the event you need to cancel your session, please contact me within 24 hours of your scheduled appointment to avoid being charged for the session.